Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

 \subsubsection{Convolutional Features}

-When passing an image $\bm{I}$ through a CNN, the outputs from conv. layers are feature maps, each element in which corresponds to a receptive field of the input image.
+When passing an image $\bm{I}$ through a CNN, the outputs from conv. layers are feature maps, in which each element corresponds to a receptive field of the input image.
 Suppose the responses of a certain conv. layer form $L$ feature maps and the size of each feature map is $W\times H$.
-The activations of examined layer can be interpreted as $W\times H$ $L$-dimensional vectors, where the channel number $L$ depends on the inherent structure of CNN, and the feature map spatial resolution $W\times H$ rests with the architecture of CNN, the adopted layer and the size of image $\bm{I}$.
+The activations of this layer can be interpreted as $W\times H$ $L$-dimensional vectors, where the channel number $L$ depends on the inherent structure of CNN, and the spatial resolution $W\times H$ depends on the architecture of CNN, the adopted layer, and the size of image $\bm{I}$.

-Feature maps cannot be straightforwardly used as image descriptor, they are normally aggregated into compact global descriptors by aggregation methods.
-So we apply several promising aggregation strategies to process feature maps, which can be divided into pooling and encoding methods.
+The similarity metric between images is calculated based on their feature vectors, hence it is necessary to aggregate the 3-dimensional feature maps into 2-dimentional feature vectors.
+We apply several promising aggregation strategies to process feature maps, which can be divided into pooling and encoding methods.